 Basic water quality data were collected at each of the sampling locations.
 The data included chemical parameters, physical parameters, and calculating a biotic score for each of the sampling sites.
 Macroinvertebrate samples from each site were evaluated using the VBAP biotic score index utilizing taxa-specific tolerance values.
 A cumulative biotic score for all sites and individual site-specific biotic scores were computed.
-The average biotic score for all sites was 3.44 and corresponds to the "Excellent" narrative category.
-See Table 2 for biotic scores for each of the individual sampling sites.
-Overall, mayfly nymphs were the most dominant taxon 389 (41%), followed by caddisfly larvae 362 (38%) and stonefly nymphs 80 (8.4%).
-Together, these three taxa comprised nearly 87.4% of all the individuals collected and are some of the least tolerant taxonomic groups.
-In completing the sampling effort, volunteers collected and staff identified 952 macroinvertebrates (See Table 1).
+The average biotic score for all sites was 3.10 and corresponds to the "Excellent" narrative category.
+Overall, mayfly nymphs were the most dominant taxon with 369 identified(43.4%), followed by caddisfly larvae at 244 (28.7%) and stonefly nymphs at 138 (16.2%).
+Together, these three taxa comprised nearly 89% of all the individuals collected and are some of the least tolerant taxonomic groups.
+In completing the sampling effort, volunteers collected and staff identified 852 macroinvertebrates (See Table 1).